Ever looking for a really easy way to make some of your own artwork? Here is a great tutorial for some DIY triangle ombre artwork.

 I stuck down the pieces of ScotchBlue Painter’s Tape in rows, from top to bottom of the canvas, overlapping them slightly.
 I made sure to give a good press down of each piece to create a good seal with the canvas.

 I pulled out one of my favourite pink paints and got to work.
-I thought it would be fun to have a bit of an ombre effect, so I mixed in a bit of white and worked my way from light to dark.
-Nothing too drastic, but just enough so that it added a bit of dimension to the piece.
+To get the ombre effect, I mixed in a bit of white and worked my way from light to dark.
+It adds a nice bit of dimension to the piece.

 After a couple of hours, it was time to peel – totally the best part.
 The triangles came up really easily and the lines were really nice and crisp.
 I love the result.
 It’s a sweet little piece of artwork that fits perfectly into my little girl’s room.